-Scenario Partnership Status Instruments required in order of lodgement 2A Dissolves Form 4 - Record of Death for the deceased partner.
+SCENARIO PARTNERSIP STATUS INSTRUMENTS REQUIRED IN ORDER OF LODGEMENT 2A Dissolves Form 4 - Record of death for the deceased partner.
 No additional evidence is required - only the evidence required for the Form 4 (refer to Part 4).
 Form 1 - Transfer to distribute the interest to the entitled partners in accordance with the terms of the partnership agreement.
-Completion: • Item 4: the consideration must accurately describe the basis of the transaction.
-Example wording: In consideration of [A], now deceased, and [B] being entitled to a one-half share each in the interest described in Item 1 by virtue of a distribution of

-Scenario Partnership Status Instruments required in order of lodgement the partnership assets of the [AB PARTNERSHIP] pursuant to the partnership agreement dated [DATE]. • Item 5: insert the names of the entitled partners and the share in accordance with the terms of the partnership agreement.
-If the deceased partner is entitled to a share the partner's name followed by 'since deceased' must be inserted.
-Example: [Partner A] since deceased as tenants in common in [Partner B] equal shares • Item 6: If the deceased partner is entitled to a share his/her personal representative can sign on his/her behalf.
-Evidence to be deposited in addition to any evidence required for the Form 1 (refer to Part 1): • evidence that demonstrates that the interest is being dealt with in accordance with the terms of the partnership agreement (e.g. a certified copy of the partnership agreement - refer to [5-3200]).
+Completion: Item 4: the consideration must accurately describe the basis of the transaction.
+Example wording: In consideration of [A], now deceased, and [B] being entitled to a one-half share each in the interest described in Item 1 by virtue of a distribution of the partnership assets of the [AB PARTNERSHIP] pursuant to the partnership agreement dated [DATE].
+Item 5: insert the names of the entitled partners and the share accordance with the terms of the partnership agreement.
+If th deceased partner is entitled to a share the partner's name followed by 'since deceased' must be inserted.
+Example: [Partner A] since deceased as tenants in common [Partner B] equal shares Item 6: If the deceased partner is entitled to a share his/her personal representative can sign on his/her behalf.
+Evidence to be deposited in addition to any evidence required for the Form 1 (refer to Part 1): evidence that demonstrates that the interest is being dealt with in accordance with the terms of the partnership agreement (e.g. a certified copy of the partnership agreement - refer to [5 3200]).
 Form 5/5A/6 - Transmission Application for the share of the deceased partner (if a share has been transferred to the deceased partner).
 2B Continues Form 4 - Record of Death for the deceased partner.
 No additional evidence is required - only the evidence required for the Form 4 (refer to Part 4).

-^{} Note: reference can be made to the dealing number of a previous dealing where evidence was deposited.
+\Note: reference can be made to the dealing number of a previous dealing where evidence was deposited.

-Scenario 3 - Death of a partner who is a registered proprietor of a partnership interest as a tenant in common For example:
+Scenario 3 - Death of a partner who is a registered proprietor of a partnership interest as a tenant in common